-An HTTP error 404, most commonly known as a 404 error means that the webpage you’re trying to access can’t be found on the website’s server.
+An HTTP error 404, most commonly known as a 404 page not found error means that the webpage you’re trying to access can’t be found on the website’s server.

 This can happen for a few reasons.
 The first reason you might encounter a 404 error is if you’ve made a mistake when typing the page into your address bar.
 For example, if you were put “bbc.co.uk/spart” instead of “bbc.co.uk/sport”, you’d end up seeing the BBC website’s 404 error page.

 The same thing will happen if you click a link from one website to another, and the creator of the first website has made a typo when setting up the link.